unremarkablegames/unremarkablegames.github.io/games/voidstone/voidstone_gdd.md

 ## Development Milestones
 Subject to heavy change.
 I am only fleshing out four ahead of where I am.
-### Milestone 0: Dev setup
+### ☒ Milestone 0: Dev setup
-    * Dev build setup.
-    * Platform abstraction system in place.
-    * Can export for web and runs on itch.io.
-    * Can export for mac.

-### Milestone 1: Walking simulator
+### ⏲ Milestone 1: Walking simulator
-    * Blocked UI mock in game.
+* ☐ Blocked UI mock in game.
-    * Viewport shows world.
+* ☐ Viewport shows world.
-    * Blob can walk around, on the grid, in an unshaded and unlit hardcoded environment.
+* ☐ Blob can walk around, on the grid, in an unshaded and unlit hardcoded environment.
-        * Wall collisions work.
+  * ☐ Wall collisions work.
-        * Turns and moves are animated.
+  * ☐ Turns and moves are animated.

-### Milestone 2: Input system based movement
+### ☐ Milestone 2: Input system based movement
 * Can move using a gamepad and keyboard.

-### Milestone 3: UI based movement
+### ☐ Milestone 3: UI based movement
 * Mock out UI movement buttons.
 * Movement buttons in UI respond to hover, press, and release from both the mouse and touch.

-### Milestone 4: Load a level
+### ☐ Milestone 4: Load a level
 * Game data structures defined.
 * Draft first test level.
 * Test level loads.

 ### Milestone 5: Localization system
 ### Milestone 6: Font system